 Classroom teachers constantly monitor the progress of each scholar through daily instruction, lesson check-ins, and end of unit assessments.
 Academic progress is communicated to parents at the end of each trimester along with weekly and mid-trimester updates for scholars who may be facing academic challenges.

 Our blended learning platforms in English and Math provide assessment tools to place scholars on their unique learning paths, weekly data to help teachers with intervention and scholar goal setting, mid-year assessments to show and project growth, and end of year assessments to help scholars see what they have accomplished for the year.

-In grades Kindergarten-2, we utilize Dreambox Math and Lexia Reading.
+- In grades Kindergarten-2, we utilize Dreambox Math and Lexia Core 5 Reading.

-In grades 3-5, we utilize ST Math, Lexia Reading, and iReady Reading.
+- In grades 3-5, we utilize iReady Reading and iReady Math.

 In addition to our daily and weekly progress monitoring and trimester analysis, we also measure scholar growth and achievement with these annual tools.

 NWEA MAP Growth: Our K-8 scholars participate in three testing terms a year: fall, winter and spring.
 Scholars are assessed in both math and reading to measure growth toward their own individualized goals.